safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

     - Opt out of automatic model version upgrades !!!
     - Check quotas!
 If less than 1k requests per minute (RPM) and 1M tokens per minute (TPM), request increase here: https://aka.ms/oai/quotaincrease

-- c) For each resource associated with model deployments: In "Guardrails + controls", create a new content filter with all thresholds set to minimum, and jailbreak and indirect attacks set to "annotate only".
+- c) For each resource associated with model deployments: In "Guardrails + controls", create a new content filter with all thresholds set to minimum; jailbreak and indirect attacks set to "annotate only"; and "protected material for text" and "protected material for code" also set to "annotate only".
+Groundedness (Preview) should be left turned off (default).
 Do that for input and output, and apply filter to all deployments.

 ## SafetyAI-Managed Services